Co-Chairs & Directors

-Our Directors work closely with each other to ensure the same quality of education at all campuses.
+Our Co-Chairs and Directors work closely with each other to ensure the same quality of education at all campuses.

 Shary Nunan, Ph.D., a graduate of Yale University and the California School of Professional Psychology, is a licensed psychologist who has worked with teens for over 30 years.
 Prior to starting Tilden Prep with Karen in 2006, her work included conducting educational assessments for students with a range of learning styles and needs, and working in conjunction with educational professionals to maximize their success in school.
 She has taught courses at the college and graduate level, and has presented at numerous professional conferences.
 She finds working with Tilden students, parents and teachers to be constantly rewarding and fun, and the challenge of building a school that is always working to improve itself for its students to be a fascinating and compelling endeavor.
 Shary oversees the direction of both Tilden Albany and Tilden Walnut Creek.